-To find out the significant influence is through calculations that can be used to accept 76 reject the formulated hypothesis, namely by looking at the significance 71 each independent variable with a significance level of $\alpha = 0.05$.
-If the significance level is less than $\alpha = 0.05$, H $0$ is rejected or partially Ha accepted means of the 3 dependent variables significantly influence the dependent variable.
+To find out the significant influence is through calculations that can be used to accep 58 reject the formulated hypothesis, namely by looking at the significance of each independent variable with a significance level of $\alpha = 0.05$.
+If the significance level is less than $\alpha = 0.05$, H{0 is} rejected or partially Ha accepted means of the independent variables significantly influence the dependent variable.

-40 sis for a decision to determine H0 and Ha accepted is with the following criteria:
+38 sis for a decision to determine H0 and Ha accepted is with the following criteria: